What Is a NAS?

 Introduction: Why People Are Building Home Servers Again

 Over the past few years, more people have rethought how they store and access data at home.
-Media libraries keep growing, cloud subscriptions pile up, and many want more control over their files.
+Data libraries keep growing, cloud subscriptions pile up, and many want more control over their files.
 This is where a NAS comes in.

 What a NAS Is (Plain-English Explanation)